Is Sitting in a Chair Cross-Legged Bad for Ergonomics?

 Is it true, though?

-It’s a safe bet to say that virtually all of us sit cross-legged in some way at some point throughout our days.
+It’s a safe bet to say that virtually all of us sitting cross-legged in some way at some point throughout our days.
 Some people sit full Indian-style on their chairs.
 Some people cross one leg over the knee of the other while sitting or leaning back in their chairs.
 Some cross their legs at the ankles and tuck them under their chairs, or stretch them out forwards.

 If these postures were truly bad, wouldn’t we all be suffering from pain from sitting in our chairs?
 Well, the truth is, most of us do.
 Back pain, neck pain, and all of the assorted musculoskeletal aches we feel throughout the day are largely caused by poor posture.